zeek/zeek-docs/scripts/base/frameworks/broker/store.zeek.rst

    :Type: :zeek:type:`function` (h: :zeek:type:`opaque` of Broker::Store) : :zeek:type:`Broker::QueryResult`

    Returns a set with all of a store's keys.
 The results reflect a snapshot in time that may diverge from reality soon afterwards.
-When acessing any of the element, it may no longer actually be there.
+When accessing any of the element, it may no longer actually be there.
 The function is also expensive for large stores, as it copies the complete set.